A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

-Following the outline presented in Sec.~\ref{subsec: imp_2d} for $0^\text{th}$-order Q2FMM and likewise assuming a 2D neutral atom quantum hardware, the circuit depth for higher-order Q2FMM is similarly dominated by quantum arithmetic circuits, especially the quantum multipliers.
-Concretely, Eqs.~\eqref{eq:Eab} --~\eqref{eq:c_to_p} are implemented in a quantum device using quantum addition and quantum multiplication.
+Following the outline presented in Sec.~\ref{sec:0th_cost} for $0^\text{th}$-order Q2FMM, the circuit depth for higher-order Q2FMM is similarly dominated by quantum arithmetic circuits, especially the quantum multipliers.
+Concretely, Eqs.~\eqref{eq:Eab}-~\eqref{eq:c_to_p} are implemented with quantum adders and quantum multipliers.
 Note that Eq.~\eqref{eq:translation} is local to each child box and can be executed in parallel across children.
 For each child, and with fixed truncation order $p$, executing both Eq.~\eqref{eq:Eab} and Eq.~\eqref{eq:translation} requires $\mathcal{O}(p^4)$ multiplications.
-In other words, the number of multiplications is \emph{constant} as $p$ is considered constant.
-Furthermore, these multiplications can be parallelized with the \texttt{COPY} operation, which significantly reduces the circuit depth.
+In other words, the number of multiplications scales logarithmically.

 The depth of the quantum multiplier used in Eq.~\eqref{eq:Eab} and Eq.~\eqref{eq:translation} is governed by the input length, i.e., the bit length of the ancilla register that stores the multipole coefficients $M^A_{\ell m}$ for box $A$, which satisfy the bound: